-These spectacular videos are two full hours of crystal clear, colorful, detailed, and ever-changing kaleidoscopes with modern, relaxing background music.
+These spectacular videos are two full hours of crystal clear, colorful, detailed and ever-changing kaleidoscopes with modern, relaxing background music.
 Created for enjoyment on your PC or away from the computer on large HDTVs in home theaters.
 Take a break from the noise and haste of daily life and play 120 minutes of calm, gorgeous, continuously changing fractal kaleidoscopes.
 Give your eyes a bright and colorful reward while you relax and enjoy the ride as endless patterns and color combinations slowly rotate and evolve in a hypnotic, mesmerizing dance of light.
-Available now as a High Definition download or a standard DVD image for burning your own DVDs (in either North American NTSC or European PAL standards).

 *If you have a new High Definition television and are still using an old DVD player, you have no idea what you're missing.
 A DVD can only hold so much information, which limits its picture quality to 720x480 pixels.
 Blu-rayTM players support much higher resolutions, up to 1920x1080 pixels.
 The latest generation of Blu-rayTM players are finally affordable for the mainstream consumer, so now is a great time to upgrade.
 Just seeing this Full HD video on Blu-rayTM will knock your socks off and make you delighted to have upgraded.